-Thanksgiving is a holiday for family, food, gratitude, and—depending on who you ask—cocktails.
-While the turkey and sweet potatoes tend to get the spotlight on this holiday, almost everyone appreciates a handcrafted festive cocktail to go with their traditional feast.
-It can be tempting to default to a Thanksgiving wine, but it may be time to buck old traditions and offer your services as a bartender for the evening.
-Plus, a good cocktail will make dealing with an excess of relatives and house guests go a bit more smoothly.
+The holidays are a time for family, food, gratitude, and—depending on who you ask—cocktails.
+While the turkey and sweet potatoes tend to get the spotlight for a few cold-weather holidays, almost everyone can appreciate a handcrafted festive cocktail to complement their traditional feast.
+It can be tempting to default to wine, but offering your services as a bartender for the evening will add that extra personal touch to your gathering.

 Spiced Persimmon Old Fashioned

 Why We Love It: Everything about this spiced persimmon old fashioned from Half Baked Harvest screams fall.
 The drink is made from a mixture of spiced maple persimmon purée, bourbon, clementine juice, sparkling water, and bitters.

 Pro Tip: Simply quadruple the recipe to make a pitcher large enough for your guests to serve themselves.

 The Cocktail: Apple Cider Rooibos Hotty Toddy

 Why We Love It: Serve up Minimalist Baker's apple cider rooibos hotty toddy after your feast to give your guests a spicy, warm drink to cap off their meal.
 It's prepared with apple juice, rooibos tea, ginger, cinnamon, and a bit of bourbon.
 The great thing about this cocktail is that you can easily adjust the recipe to make it a mocktail perfect for serving those who aren't drinking, as well as the little ones.

 Pro Tip: Add a pinch of cayenne pepper for heat, as an option.